shivshank/easy_canvas/README.md

 When exectued, the binary will either use the first argument as a path to a partial fragment shader file containing a `mainImage` function or look for `playground.glsl` in the current working directory.

+See the `mandelbrot.glsl` file under `quick_window`'s examples to see an example of a post process shader in action.

 ## Building

 Since the library currently depends on `glfw-rs`, you will need to be able to link with GLFW.

-On Mac and Linux that means you will need to compile GLFW.
-On Windows, that means you can either try to compile it, let `glfw-rs` try and probably fail (you , or use a precompiled library file which is convieniently
+On Mac and Linux that means you will need to compile GLFW and make sure it's in `rustc`'s native lib search path.
+On Windows, that means you can either try to compile it, let `glfw-rs` try and probably fail to compile it for you, or use a precompiled library file which is *conveniently included for you*!
+The build script on Windows will attempt to link with the pre packaged glfw.
+(If you want to link with a different version you will need to manually change the build script at the moment.)

 ## Event Handling

 Currently `quick_window` does not provide any way to handle events.

-The front end window is however 100% separate from the canvas.
-If you want to roll your own event loop quickly, you can use any windowing library (such as `glutin`) and the drawing module provided behind the "drawing" feature flag in `easy_canvas`. (n.b., the drawing module is unstable and very rough around the edges, although easy to interface with; see `quick_window` for how to use it).
+The `quick_window` is however 100% separate from `easy_canvas`.
+If you want to roll your own event loop quickly, you can use any windowing library (such as `glutin`) and the drawing module provided behind the "drawing" feature flag in `easy_canvas`. (n.b., the drawing module is unstable and very rough around the edges, although easy to interface with; see `quick_window` as an example for how to use it).

 ## Easy Canvas is a work in progress.